 We keep a copy of your DVD in archive, filed under your name.
 This service is included in our pricing.
 This allows us to quickly make additional copies of your film and provides added peace of mind in case your disk and/or original 8mm reels become damaged or destroyed.

 In a frame by frame transfer, each frame of the film is imaged separately, then assembled in computer editing software to create a moving video.
 The problem is that 8mm film is intended to be played on a projector with internal, spinning blades.
 These blades move in front of the film each time a frame goes by (this happens far faster than we can see) and have the effect of fooling our brains into thinking we are seeing smooth, continuous action.
 Without the blades, the motion of 8mm film seems choppy and jittery, which is exactly the result you get with a frame by frame transfer.
 With our 8mm film transfer service, the motion in the film is much smoother and more natural because we utilize the spinning blades with which the film was meant to be used.

-Many companies have begun to offer 8mm film to DVD transfers in HD over the last few years, most often at a significantly higher price than ours.
+Many companies have begun to offer 8mm film to digital transfers in HD over the last few years, most often at a significantly higher price than ours.
 However, 8mm film itself is not a high-definition format to begin with.
 In fact, the smallest level of detail you can see in 8mm film is the individual film grains.
 If an 8mm film transfer service can bring out that level of detail in the 8mm film (as our method does), then using higher and higher resolution equipment will not make the film look any more detailed or clear.